-- To continue to ensure pitch of independent learning for key groups, including gender and disadvantaged pupils in EYFS enables pupils to make rapid progress from baseline. - To further enhance independent learning opportunities both inside and outside through consistent and effective adult facilitation.
+- To continue to ensure pitch of independent learning for key groups, including disadvantaged pupils and boys in EYFS enables pupils to make rapid progress from - To further enhance independent learning opportunities both inside and out through consistent and effective adult facilitation. - To ensure that an increased percentage of children achieve the Early Learning Goals (ELG) for Literacy and Maths.